-DVD's can be borrowed or seen in the Center's Auditorium.
+DVD's can be borrowed or viewed at the MHC.

-Videos can be borrowed or seen in the Center's Auditorium.
+Videos can be borrowed or viewed at the MHC.

 Nine-projector multi-image shows can be viewed only at the MHC Auditorium in the H. F. Robinson Building.

 Unless prior arrangements are made, the period of a loan will be one week.
 The borrower is responsible for return shipping and handling costs.
 Please contact the Mountain Heritage Center at 828-227-7129 or via email for more information.

-Available to view in auditorium and also on DVD for loan:
+Available to view and also on DVD for loan: